listly/listly-wordpress-plugin/readme.txt

 == Upgrade Notice ==

-= 1.7.3 =
+= 2.0 =
-Fix for multisite network activate.
-Sidebar Widget and ShortCode enhancements.
-Support for custom colors and styling.
+Enhanced Listly Sidebar Widget with support for Specific List, Random List, Latest List, and List of Lists